Licensing Frequently Asked Questions

 Q. How long does the license last?

 A. There is no expiry date to the license.
-Your one time payment allows you to use my design and methods for as long as you like.
+Your license allows you to use my design and methods for as long as you like.

 Q. How would royalty payments be calculated and paid?